 Property damage: The maximum amount the insurer will pay for all damages to another person’s property, per incident.

 Nearly every state requires these insurance coverages, but no state sets them high enough to cover a serious accident involving multiple injuries.
-California, for example, requires a minimum coverage of $15,000 for bodily injury per person, $30,000 for bodily injury per accident, and $5,000 for property damage—expressed as a 15/30/5 policy
+California law, for example, requires a minimum coverage of $15,000 for bodily injury per person, $30,000 for bodily injury per accident, and $5,000 for property damage – expressed as a 15/30/5 policy

 In 2013, however, the Insurance Research Council reported that the average bodily injury claim was $15,443.
-That means half of all bodily injury claims exceed California’s minimum requirements.
-Very few states require anything beyond a 25/50/15 policy—fine for a fender-bender but not for a serious accident.
+That means half of all bodily injury claims exceed California’s minimum requirements for auto insurance.
+Very few states require anything beyond a 25/50/15 policy – fine for a fender-bender but not for a serious accident.

 If you really want to protect both the company and employees, you need to go with a 250/500/100 policy for all employees.
-The popular 100/300/50 policy is a bare minimum, but it leaves you exposed.
+The popular 100/300/50 policy could still leave you exposed.
 A vehicle accident that causes over $300,000 in medical claims is rare, but it does happen.
-With dozens or even hundreds of employees on the road every week, year after year, do the math—a rarity becomes an increasing possibility.
+With dozens or even hundreds of employees on the road every week, year after year, do the math – a rarity becomes an increasing possibility.

-Just make sure that your employees can afford the higher auto insurance coverage.
+But make sure employees can afford the higher auto insurance coverage.
 It’s not right to mandate a higher amount to protect the organization but not bump up the car allowance or reimbursement amount.
-It also violates the labor code in some states, including California, Illinois, and Massachusetts, if you require coverage that exceeds the state minimum but fail to ensure that employees can afford the car insurance premium.
+It also violates the reimbursement laws in some states, including California, Illinois, and Massachusetts, if you require coverage that exceeds the state minimum but fail to reimburse employees fully for it.